Appreciate Rahul Gandhi for Bharat Jodo Yatra: Secretary Ram Mandir Trust | Politics

 - India

-Secretary of Ram Mandir Trust Champat Rai on Tuesday appreciated Congress leader Rahul Gandhi for the Bharat Jodo Yatra and said there was nothing wrong in undertaking such an initiative.
+Secretary of Ram Mandir Trust Champat Rai has lauded Congress leader Rahul Gandhi for undertaking the Bharat Jodo Yatra, saying he is walking in harsh weather and that must be appreciated.

-His comments come a day after chief priest of Ram Janmabhoomi temple Acharya Satyendra Das "blessed" Gandhi for the Yatra.
+His comments came on Tuesday, a day after chief priest of Ram Janmabhoomi temple Acharya Satyendra Das ''blessed'' Gandhi for the Yatra.

+Rai said, ''I thank the young man who is walking on foot in the country, I appreciate his move.
+There is nothing wrong in it.

 ''He is walking in this harsh weather and this must be appreciated.
 I must say every one should do Yatra of the country,'' he said.